Tru Collins

 Trudy "Tru" Collins is an American actress and indie-pop singer.
 She is known for her role of Julie on MTV's original high school comedy, Awkward.

 Early life and education

 Tru was born in Richmond, Virginia, to five-time Emmy Award winning television journalist Reid Collins and choreographer Lindy Fisher.
 She attended Manhattan's Professional Performing Arts School at 15 while studying classical piano and training with Elaine Kudo of American Ballet Theatre.
 Collins began college with a songwriting scholarship from Universal and studied at New York University and The New School in New York City.

 Career

 In 2014, she guest starred on Showtime's period drama Masters of Sex opposite Michael Sheen, and had a supporting role in Spring Awakening, an indie film set in the late 1800s.
 Collins has recurred as mean girl Julie on MTV's Awkward seasons 2–5.
-In 2017, she featured along with Hayley Kiyoko in a TV series called Insecure.
+In 2017, she featured along with Hayley Kiyoko in the TV series Insecure.
 In 2018, she acted in another TV series, Vida.